thin-edge/thin-edge.io/vision.md

       flexible software management framework is needed which is independent from the preferred software artifact type due to different hardware, OS variants and package managers.
-- There is an emerging needs for Edge analytics such as data filtering, pre-aggregation, ML model execution.
+- There is an emerging need for Edge analytics such as data filtering, pre-aggregation, ML model execution.
 - Edge devices as configuration/management interface for asset - local/remote UI
   for asset configuration/management including software and firmware management